explosion/spaCy/website/docs/models/index.md

 into three components:

-1. **Type:** Capabilities (e.g. `core` for general-purpose pipeline with vocabulary, syntax, entities and word vectors, or `dep` for only vocab and syntax).
+1. **Type:** Capabilities (e.g. `core` for general-purpose pipeline with tagging, parsing, lemmatization and named entity recognition, or `dep` for only tagging, parsing and lemmatization).
 2. **Genre:** Type of text the pipeline is trained on, e.g. `web` or `news`.
-3. **Size:** Package size indicator, `sm`, `md` or `lg`.
+3. **Size:** Package size indicator, `sm`, `md`, `lg` or `trf` (`sm`: no word vectors, `md`: reduced word vector table with 20k unique vectors for ~500k words, `lg`: large word vector table with ~500k entries, `trf`: transformer pipeline without static word vectors)

-For example, [`en_core_web_sm`](/models/en#en_core_web_sm) is a small English pipeline trained on written web text (blogs, news, comments), that includes vocabulary, vectors, syntax and entities.
+For example, [`en_core_web_sm`](/models/en#en_core_web_sm) is a small English pipeline trained on written web text (blogs, news, comments), that includes vocabulary, syntax and entities.

 ### Package versioning {#model-versioning}

-Additionally, the pipeline package versioning reflects both the compatibility with spaCy, as well as the major and minor version.
-A package version `a.b.c` translates to:
+Additionally, the pipeline package versioning reflects both the compatibility with spaCy, as well as the model version.
+A package version `a.b.c` translates
+to:

 - `a`: **spaCy major version**.
 For example, `2` for spaCy v2.x.
-- `b`: **Package major version**.
-Pipelines with a different major version can't be loaded by the same code.
-For example, changing the width of the model, adding hidden layers or changing the activation changes the major version.
+- `b`: **spaCy minor version**.
+For example, `3` for spaCy v2.3.x.
-- `c`: **Package minor version**.
-Same pipeline structure, but different parameter values, e.g. from being trained on different data, for different numbers of iterations, etc.
+- `c`: **Model version**.
+Different model config: e.g. from being trained on different data, with different parameters, for different numbers of iterations, with different vectors, etc.

 For a detailed compatibility overview, see the [`compatibility.json`](https://github.com/explosion/spacy-models/tree/master/compatibility.json).